tytydraco/yessleep/out/The_Mothers_of_Perdition_part_7_FINAL.md

 I made it home, and when I went inside I went to look out the window too check and see if my footprints were still there.

 While I was seeing no footprints I saw Santa Muarte standing behind me in my reflection.
 She was folding in on herself in a 4D kind of way.
-Her raggedy hair and intense hangings being profoundly scaring since they were appearing at so many points in time simultaneously.
+Her raggedy hair and intense hangnails being profoundly scary since they were appearing at so many points in time simultaneously.

 I turned on the light and turned around and saw nothing.
 I checked the clock and realized that the ides of march were over.
 Maybe  symbol of something?